soyrochus/voicebrief/README.md

 ### Why FFmpeg?

-Our program utilizes the `moviepy` library for extensive video editing operations. `moviepy` itself relies on `FFmpeg`, a powerful multimedia framework capable of handling a vast array of video and audio formats.
-This dependency is crucial as `FFmpeg` performs the encoding and decoding of media, allowing our program to manipulate video and audio data effectively.
+'Voicebrief' utilizes the `moviepy` library for extensive video editing operations. `moviepy` itself relies on `FFmpeg`, a powerful multimedia framework capable of handling a vast array of video and audio formats.
+This dependency is crucial as `FFmpeg` performs the encoding and decoding of media, allowing 'voicebrief' to manipulate video and audio data effectively.

 ### Verifying FFmpeg Installation

-Before using our program, ensure that `FFmpeg` is installed and accessible from your system's command line interface (CLI).
+Before using 'voicebrief', ensure that `FFmpeg` is installed and accessible from your system's command line interface (CLI).
 Here's how you can verify the installation of `FFmpeg` on different operating systems:

 #### Windows